alphagov/govuk-design-system/src/community/roadmap/index.md

 We're:

-- updating the components, patterns and styles to be compliant with WCAG 2.2
-- making it easier for teams to understand what's changed in WCAG 2.2 and what they need to do
-- running more workshops on accessibility
 - [updating the typographic scale](https://github.com/alphagov/govuk-design-system/issues/2289), including increasing the minimum text size on mobile
+- adding the [Password input](https://github.com/alphagov/govuk-design-system-backlog/issues/240) component to the Design System (thanks to Andy Sellick)

 ## Coming up next

 We're getting ready to:

-- add the [Show password](https://github.com/alphagov/govuk-design-system-backlog/issues/240) component to the Design System (thanks to Andy Sellick)
 - improve the way we organise technical documentation on the website
 - start working on the next pattern, [Navigation](https://github.com/alphagov/govuk-design-system-backlog/issues/76)
-- run a discovery to understand how the Design System might better support teams on what they’re building today and in the future

 ## Future plans